 Apples are high in fiber and help lower cholesterol

 High in fiber, vitamin C and pectin, apples help the body shed fat and toxins through proper bowel movements.
 Just one medium apple (with the peel) will give you nearly 10% of your daily requirement of fiber.
-Most of this fiber is found in the peel, so stop peeling your apples – which means you need to be sure to get them free of pesticides and wax.
+Most of this fiber is found in the peel, so stop peeling your apples (unless your bowel health condition demands otherwise) – which means you need to be sure to get them free of pesticides and wax.
 One apple a day has been shown to lower blood cholesterol by as much as 10% – wow.
 High fiber also means that the bowels are regulated relieving both cholesterol and diarrhea.
 Tartic and malic acids found in apples further aid the digestion by controlling unhealthy bacteria in the gut.
-If you suffer from IBS or any weakened digestive condition, apples should be a regular part of your diet.
+If you suffer from IBS or any weakened digestive condition, apples should be a regular part of your diet though you may need to peel them in severe cases.

 A quick note – The more tart or sour the apple, the greater its ability to clean out stones, fatty deposits and to stimulate the Liver and GallBladder.